eHanlin/frame-observer/README.md

 This is a frame observer.

-You can need to add [polyfill](https://github.com/JasonBerry/babel-es6-polyfill) script if your browser is not support html5.
+You need to add [polyfill](https://github.com/JasonBerry/babel-es6-polyfill) script if your browser is not support es6.

 ## Install